bekirarslan/AngularIntroCourse1/README.md

 * install vscode
 * install node.js
 * install angular
-* run the npm install -g @angular/cli and npm install commands for installing all requeired npm packages.
+* run the `npm install -g @angular/cli` and npm install commands for installing all requeired npm packages.
+* intall the dependencies `npm install`
-* finally run ng serve command to to start the application locally
+* finally `ng serve` command to to start the application locally